 “Come what may, time and the hour runs through the roughest day,” — Macbeth

 Yītiān or yī tiān in Chinese means, essentially, “one day” or “a day”.
 Every day in Shanghai, I walk — it’s a city, and walking is the game.
 So this page is the daily grind in photos.
-There’s something unusual to see every day in China — a scooter with a full fish tank on the back, a bicycle with enormous cargo, a camel, a new street food stall.
+There’s always something unusual to see in China — a scooter with a full fish tank on the back, a bicycle with enormous cargo, a camel, a new street food stall.
 This is a page to record what I see, without holding onto it forever.
-Uploading photos to a blog can be a challenge in China without access to a corporate VPN, so we will see how it goes.
+Uploading photos to a blog can be a challenge in China, so we will see how it goes.
 A day is not the same as every day.
 Eventually, I’ll delete (not archive) photos.
-I like the idea that something on the Internet doesn’t have to be etched in stone.
+I like the idea that something on the Internet doesn’t have to be eternal.

 Catch of the Day.
 Live turtles, but packaged.
 Picked up a package only to see the little guy tuck his neck back in his shell.